 Recreational Activities

-At Matapouri Beach, you can enjoy a variety of water sports, from swimming in gentle waves to kayaking in the stunning Tutukaka Harbour.
+At Matapouri Beach, a range of water sports awaits, from swimming in calm waves to kayaking along the stunning Tutukaka Coast.

 Water Sports Galore